geoaigroup/geogroup-website/content/authors/abbas_naim/_index.md

 user_groups:
   - Members
 ---
-**Abbas Naim** is a driven first year Computer Science student at AUB with experience in Python, REACT, SQL and Java.
+**Abbas Naim** is a driven Computer Engineering student at AUB with experience in Python, REACT, SQL and Java.